 No data may be better than bad data

 When it comes to knowing your customer, often bad data is worse than no data.
 But, relying on your own beliefs about customers can also create problems.
-So, you’re better off trying to get to know your customer using one of more of the methods discussed above.
-The rest of the week, I’ll give you more pointers to help you get to know your customer better.
+So, you’re better off trying to get to know your customer using one or more of the methods discussed above.